Instagram is a must-have for ecommerce brands.

 One thing that makes Instagram ads so effective is that they look just like any shared post on the platform.
 As a result, they come across as less spammy to the customer.

 Instagram ads get run through the Facebook Ad platform.
-You can run ads for sales or just to raise brand awareness – either way you can leverage the options on Facebook Ads to match your goals.
-For example, you can ask Instagram to find people that are similar to your existing customers.
+You can run ads for sales or to raise brand awareness – either way, you can leverage the options on Facebook Ads to match your goals.
+For example, you can ask Instagram to find people similar to your existing customers.

 Use Broad and Unique Hashtags